Follow the usual tourist trail around Vienna and you’ll come across reminders of the intimate association between the city and its Jewish community.

 One of the city’s most famous Jewish inhabitants was, of course, a certain Sigmund Freud.
 He arrived in Vienna as a toddler in 1859 and went on to spend most of his life here.

 The famous couch could be found at Berggasse 19.
 Freud and family lived there from 1891 until 1938, when they fled to the UK in fear of Nazi persecution (the couch went with them).

-The Berggasse apartment is now the Sigmund Freud museum, which includes such joys as the original waiting room for patients (including the furniture of the time).
+The Berggasse apartment now houses the Sigmund Freud museum, which includes such joys as the original waiting room for patients (including the furniture of the time).